what?

 who?

 Who is the SOUL Journey for?
-It’s for folks who are looking for transformation more than information, experience more than data.
+It’s for folks who are looking for transformation more than information, direct experience more than rigid belief systems.
 For those who want to live more fully into their True Selves, strengthen their core relationships, and be more in harmony with Creation.
 It’s also for those who have lost the “container” of church and want to reignite their divine spark.
 Maybe it’s simply for you.

 Btw, if you are still in the throws of “deconstruction”—breaking down the spiritual narratives you were given—and not quite ready for “reconstruction,” consider joining us for a 3-week mini-community called The Evangelical Recovery Journey before starting The SOUL Journey.
 That community begins in August 2025, and you can see more here.